-LED aquarium lights will likely produce the most plant growth in a planted tank but a comprehensive guide is needed to help with best utilizing them.
+LED aquarium lights will likely produce the most plant growth in a planted tank and are one of the best ways to achieve that.
+However, a comprehensive guide is needed to help with best utilizing them.

 Also, if on a budget, will cheap equipment be able to provide that for the money?

 If vigorous aquarium plant growth is the goal of your planted tank then which brand of LED lights will work best for you?
 Is there something else you should know?

 The 8 Top-Rated LED Lights for Growing Lush Aquarium Plants

 |1.
 Finnex Planted+ 24/7 ALC||Shallow / Medium / Deep||Medium / High-light Plants||$$$|

 |2.
 Fluval Plant 3.0||Shallow / Medium / Deep||Medium / High-light Plants||$$$$|

 |3.
 Current USA Satellite Plus PRO||Medium||Medium-light Plants||$$$$$|